UniverCom/multilingual-nlp-research/README.md

 # Multilingual NLP Architectures: A Linguistic Analysis

-A technical research report examining four multilingual NLP architectures — **mBERT, XLM-R, ByT5, and GPT** — from a computational linguistics perspective.
+A technical research report examining four multilingual NLP architectures; **mBERT, XLM-R, ByT5, and GPT** from a computational linguistics perspective.

 The report covers, for each model:
 - Tokenization strategy (WordPiece, BPE, byte-level) and its morphological implications